imshibl/Name-Gender-Predictor/README.md

 # Name Gender Prediction using Machine Learning

-A Python machine learning project to predict the gender of a given name based on a pre-trained model.
+A Python machine learning project to predict the gender of a given name.

 ## Table of Contents